Residential Property Dispute Lawyers in Leeds, York & Sheffield

 When something has a negative effect on the place where you live, it can be incredibly stressful.
 Our experienced Residential Property Disputes Solicitors understand how important your home is to you and are here to help you find the most effective way to resolve the issues you are facing.

-From endless noise to boundary disputes, there are plenty of reasons why you may be having problems with your neighbours.
+From endless noise to a planned extension that could block out your natural light, there are plenty of reasons why you may be having problems with your neighbours.
 Unfortunately, we do not get to choose who lives around us, and it is not uncommon for disputes to arise.

-Our specialist Residential Property Litigation Lawyers advise clients on the wide range of potential disputes than homeowners face.
-Whether your dispute relates to nuisances, planning applications or contractors, Lupton Fawcett are here to put you ahead.
+Our specialist Residential Property Litigation Lawyers advise clients on the wide range of potential disputes that homeowners face.
+Whether your dispute relates to nuisances, planning applications or contractors, Lupton Fawcett is here to put you ahead.

 Noise and Other Nuisance Claims